Lloffert/Lloffert/README.md

 ## Hello, I'm Loffert 👋

 ## I'm 24, I do illustration work and I'm in the database management program here at FTCC.
-I like UFOlogy and fringe science nonsense. (probably finish this later...)
+I like UFOlogy and general fringe science nonsense, and probably some other things too I'm sure.
+I'm studying database to move into the information & library sciences, which I'm pretty passionate about, so the bulk of my programming knowledge (which is little) has been with SQL.
+That's all!

 <!--
 **Lloffert/Lloffert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.